Traveling during a pandemic: what to take with you to protect against coronavirus

 Although the Centers for Disease Control and Prevention (CDC) emphasized the importance of washing hands thoroughly with soap and water during a pandemic, hand sanitizers containing at least 60% alcohol are a viable alternative in controlling the spread of the virus.
 The Transportation Safety Administration (TSA) stated that disinfectants are allowed in hand luggage.

 On March 15, a federal agency opened new website, dedicated to answers to frequently asked questions regarding standard security checks at airports during a pandemic.
-Specifically, TSA says that people can now pack liquid hand sanitizers - up to 12 ounces (500 ml) instead of the typical 3,4 ounces (100 ml) size - in their carry-on bags.
+Specifically, TSA reports that people can now pack liquid hand sanitizers - up to 12 ounces (500 ml) instead of the typical 3,4 ounces (100 ml) - in their carry-on bags.

 However, disinfectant spray cans are not allowed in hand luggage or in checked baggage, this is prohibited by TSA.
 All other fluids, gels, and aerosols should be no more than 3,4 ounces in weight and pass through a security checkpoint.